 The basic interaction model for HoloLens is gaze, gesture, and voice, sometimes referred to as GGV.
 Windows Mixed Reality immersive headsets also use gaze and voice, but swap motion controllers for gestures.

-All mixed reality devices benefit from the input ecosystem available to Windows, including mouse, keyboard, gamepads, and more.
+All mixed reality devices benefit from the input ecosystem available in Windows, including mouse, keyboard, gamepads, and more.
 With HoloLens, hardware accessories are connected via Bluetooth.
 With immersive headsets, accessories connect to the host PC via Bluetooth, USB, and other supported protocols.

-Tools for developing for mixed reality
+Tools for developing mixed reality

 The tools you use will depend on the style of app you want to build.